Paloma Recipe: Our Crafted Version

 The Paloma is an incredibly easy to make option for hot days or even social events.
 Follow these simple instructions to give yourself a gift!

 - Prepare your glasses (optional): Pour salt into a small plate.
-Rim your glass(s) with water, lime, or grapefruit wedge, then roll in salt to coat.
+Rim your glass(s) with water, lemon or grapefruit wedge, then roll in salt to coat.

-- Mix the tequila, lime juice and sugar syrup: When well mixed, pour over a tall glass with ice.
+- Mix the tequila, lemon juice and agave syrup: When well mixed, pour over a tall glass with ice.
 You can also mix these straight in the glass (it’s easier if you skip the sugar; less sweet but still delicious!).

-- Top it off with grapefruit soda: Remember, you can always choose to make your Paloma with grapefruit juice and club soda instead.
+- Top it off with pink grapefruit juice: Remember, you can always choose to make your Paloma with grapefruit juice and club soda instead.

 - Garnish and enjoy!

 How strong is the Paloma alcohol?
-How weak or strong your Paloma ends up largely depends on how much soda you pour.
+How weak or strong your Paloma ends up largely depends on how much grapefruit juice you pour.
 Start with a small amount and gradually adjust to your liking.

 Do you want to try an authentic classic tequila?
 Our easy Altos Paloma cocktail is perfect for celebrating a beautiful sunny afternoon, chilled evening or your next dinner party.
 Learn how to make it!